National Memorial Cemetery of the Pacific: Operation Glory

 From 1990 to 1994, North Korea excavated and turned over 208 sets of remains—possibly containing remains of 200–400 US servicemen—but few identifiable because of co-mingling of remains.
 In 2011 remains were identified.

 From 1996 to 2006, 220 remains were recovered near the Chinese border.
 In 2008, a total of 63 were identified (26 World War II; 19 Korea; 18 Vietnam) (Among those identified: January 2008 remains of a Michigan soldier.
 In March 2008, remains of an Indiana soldier and an Ohio soldier were identified).
-According to a report June 24, 2008, of 10 Korean War Remains disinterred from the "Punchbowl Cemetery" six have been identified.
+According to a report June 24, 2008, of 10 Korean War remains disinterred from the "Punchbowl Cemetery" six have been identified.
 From January to April 2009, a total of twelve Unknowns have been identified—three from World War II; eight from Korean War; one from Vietnam.
 In 2011 remains returned in 2000 were identified.

-Wreaths Across America at the Punchbowl Cemetery

-On December 17, 2022, at 12:00 pm, the Women's Marines Association HI-2 Wahine Koa Chapter will be helping the National Memorial Cemetery of the Pacific (Punchbowl) to Remember and Honor our veterans by laying Remembrance wreaths on the graves of our country's fallen heroes.
-WMA HI-2 Wahine Koa Chapter sponsors the event annually to honor and remember as many fallen heroes as possible by sponsoring remembrance wreaths and volunteering on Wreaths Day.
-Wreaths can be sponsored by donating at Wreaths Across America.
+In 2007, remains of two of the "Punchbowl unknowns" were identified—both from the 1st Marine Division.
+One was Pfc.
+Donald Morris Walker of Support Company/1st Service Battalion/1st Marine Division who was KIA December 7, 1950 and the other was Pfc.
+Carl West of Weapons Company/1st Battalion/7th Regiment/1st Marine Division who was KIA December 10, 1950.